billyball1517/gns3server-old/README.md

 The container installs gns3-server, creates a dummy "user" account, mounts the dummy user /home folder to the specified local folder, and runs the server as that user.

-# The BAD news

-Unfortunately, if you want to use KVM acceleration (YOU DO!), you either need to:

-A. Run the gns3server process as root (BAD!!!)

-B. Install `qemu-kvm` on the host.

-I realize that this takes away a lot of the convenience of docker, but we'll just have to live with it.

-Basically just execute: `yum install -y qemu-kvm` and you should be good to go.

 # Steps

 For QEMU/KVM to work, the dummy user needs to be able to access /dev/kvm on the host machine.
 To do this we need to know the GID of the "kvm" group on the host.
 Execute: